Dalmeny, New South Wales

 Despite the town's small and mainly residential nature, the town has a small shopping district in the centre of town, an industrial area to its north-west, and two retirement and aged-care facilities, as well as a bowling club with four greens and a small restaurant.

 William Edye Mort (1850-1914) established Dalmeny Estate in 1880.
 William was the second son of Thomas Sutcliffe Mort who had established the township of Bodalla.

-Mort the Younger named “Dalmeny‟ after his old Eton school friend Lord Dalmeny whose family home was Dalmeny House near Edinburgh.
+Mort the Younger named “Dalmeny‟ after his old Eton school friend Lord Dalmeny whose family home was Dalmeny House near Edinburgh (hence the proper pronunciation of Dal-men-ee).

 There are many walking and cycling paths through Dalmeny, some along the coastline.
 Bushwalking is possible in some areas of the Eurobodalla National Park.
 Dalmeny also has many public boat ramps, picnic spots and lookouts and functional sporting fields.

 Access

 There are two roads which lead into Dalmeny.
 Mort Avenue leads from the Princes Highway, and Dalmeny Drive leads from Kianga.
 Both these roads make up Tourist Drive 5, which provides views of Dalmeny's many beaches.
 There are many parking spaces in Dalmeny as well, particularly around Dalmeny Beach.
 There are also bus routes that run through Dalmeny connecting the town with the rest of the south coast.